Third Leg Of HSBC World Rugby Sevens Challenger 2025 – Krakow

 Women’s Teams and Pools

-The top eight women’s teams, Kenya, South Africa, Argentina, Colombia, Thailand, Czechia, Poland and Uganda, qualified for Krakow and had been drawn into pools of 4 teams for the final leg.
+The top eight women’s teams, Kenya, South Africa, Argentina, Colombia, Thailand, Czechia, Poland and Uganda, qualified for Krakow and were drawn into pools of 4 teams for the final leg.

 Kenya (40 points), South Africa (34), Argentina (30) and Colombia (30) are the front runners after the two tournaments hosted in South Africa.